 We spent as much time with her over the weekend as we could, and she even had the privilege of her own personal ‘Aiden experience’ (note to self: NICU’s and 3-yr old boys do not mix).

-Recognizing that it would be our final day with our sweet baby girl, we arranged to have our friend Collin Kartchner come and shoot some photos and video of our little family and Afton’s grandparents.
+Recognizing that it would be our final day with our sweet baby girl, we arranged to have Collin Kartchner come and shoot some photos and video of our little family and Afton’s grandparents.
 We wanted to capture our memories with her forever.

 On this bittersweet day, Kyle was able to give sweet Afton a name and a blessing, and after another 10 minutes of hugs, kisses and tears, our parents took our kids and we were left alone with Afton and her nurses.
 We weren’t sure what to expect from the process, but what we received was truly a blessing.
 Kyle and I were able to spend the next 6 hours holding our baby girl, free from most of the tubes and wires that dominated her week on this earth.
 6 hours of bonding to catch up for a week of being separated by her isolette.
 6 hours of hugs, kisses, tears, smiles and the sweetest spirit you have ever felt.
 We told her we loved her and that we were so grateful for how she blessed our lives.
 Then we told her again.
 And again.
 It was the first and last time I got to hold my sweet baby girl.

 When Afton knew we were finally ready to say goodbye (and not a minute before), she returned to her Heavenly Father.
 (1000 tears)